Muna-Louis-Nwugo/Wildfire-Simulation/README.md

 # 🔥 Wildfire Simulation
 ##### A 2-D spatial simulation engine demonstrating how wildfires spread across terrain and assess damage to infrastructure using custom graph algorithms and probabilistic modelling.

 Inspired by the 2025 Los Angeles Wildfires, this project was born out of a desire to help people and governments better prepare for catastrophes that may occur in their areas.
-Originally planned to be a tool to help people see the likelihood of a wildfire occurring in their area, this crude tool intends to give citizens, governments and insurance agencies an idea of how much damage a wildfire could cause if started in some regions of the United States.
+Originally planned to be a tool to help people see the likelihood of a wildfire occurring in their area, this early prototype intends to give citizens, governments and insurance agencies an idea of how much damage a wildfire could cause if started in some regions of the United States.

 ---
 ## Start and Run Simulation